mskf3000/Tutorials-and-Cheat-Sheets/MySQL.md

 	UPDATE mysql.user SET Password=PASSWORD('root') WHERE User='root';
 	DELETE FROM mysql.user WHERE User='';
 	DELETE FROM mysql.user WHERE User='root' AND Host NOT IN ('localhost', '127.0.0.1', '::1');
-	DROP DATABASE IF EXISTS 'test';
+	DROP DATABASE IF EXISTS test;
 	DELETE FROM mysql.db WHERE Db='test' OR Db='test\\_%';
 	FLUSH PRIVILEGES;